Puerto Vallarta, Mexico Port Guide

 - Lightweight, breathable clothing for warm weather.

-- Sunscreen and sunglasses to protect against strong sun.
+- Sunscreen and sunglasses to protect against the sun.

-- A light jacket for cooler evenings, especially during the dry season.
+- A light jacket for cooler evenings, especially in winter.

 Heads Up